victoriaguille/election-analysis/README.md

 # Election_Analysis
 ##Project Overview
+#### Two employees of the Colorado Board of Elections has been tasked with performing an election audit of a recent local congressional election using Python.
+While performing the election audit, the election commission wants the results broken down into a simple report with the results broken down by both candidates and counties.
+The election results data is stored in a text file
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.